sedaryildirim/responsive-portfolio-project/README.md

 - Mobile-first workflow
 - CSS custom properties
 - Grid
-- Flexbox
+- Flex box
 - JS

 ### What I learned

 - learned how to use emmet correctly with class chaining
 - fixed several errors with troubleshooting for display issues
-- better understanding of developer tools whislt searching for bugs
+- better understanding of developer tools whilst searching for bugs
 - learned more css shorthand
 - better understanding of bem naming structure

 ### Continued development

-~~One bug left to fix - darkmode BG color on services tab via 'view more'~~
+~~One bug left to fix - dark mode BG color on services tab via 'view more'~~
 edit: fixed

 ### Useful resources